 • to barristers and other legal representatives;

-• where required or authorised by law;
+• where required or authorised by law or regulation;

 • where you consent to the disclosure.